 Washington, DC, is a city filled with great wedding venues and beautiful spots for wedding photography.
-It has spaces to fit the tastes and individual needs of every future bride and groom.
-Spouses-to-be can feel assured that they can tie the knot in a facility that is perfect for them.
-They can also head to the altar confident that their couples portraits are going to look fabulous.
-Their DC wedding photographers are sure to find a backdrop that complements the newlyweds beautifully.
+It has spaces to fit your tastes and individual needs, no matter how specific they might be.
+You and your future spouse can feel assured that you can tie the knot in a facility that is perfect for you.
+You can also head to the altar confident that your couples portraits are going to look fabulous.
+The right DC wedding photographers are sure to find a backdrop that complements you and your beloved beautifully.

-When it comes to couples or engagement photos in Washington, the city’s Smithsonian museums are a tremendous asset.
-They offer a Washington, DC, wedding photographer a wealth of different canvases upon which to create portraiture of their clients.
-Every Smithsonian building has a different design, different architecture and different focus.
+One of our favorite locations for couples or engagement photos in Washington is the city’s Smithsonian museums.
+They are a tremendous asset for any Washington, DC, wedding photographer.
+They give your photographers a wealth of different canvases upon which to create portraiture of you.
+Just like the city that hosts them, they offer something for every taste.
+Each Smithsonian building has a different design, different architecture and different focus.

-That means dramatically different couples portraits in each location.
+The latter means photographs at each one will have a distinct look and feel.
+Couples portraits in each location will be dramatically different.
 For example, the artwork displayed in the American Art Museum is offbeat and quirky.
-Photos there will obviously have that look and feel.
+Photos taken there will obviously be artier and more creative.
 Installations in the Smithsonian National Museum of American History, in contrast, are a representative sampling of the country’s cultural background.
-Couples portraits taken there are obviously going to feature those elements more.
+Engagement or couples portraits taken there are obviously going to feature those elements more.
 The National Gallery of Art has a very distinctive set of escalators that make a fun setting for creative pictures.

 The best part about making use of the Smithsonian museums for couples portraits is the cost.
 Entrance to nearly every one of those DC institutions is completely free!
 Photographing newlyweds or fiancés in those spaces also requires no permit.
 In fact, the Smithsonian encourages all visitors to bring cameras and use them as much as possible!
-Obviously, these photography-friendly policies are a boon to DC brides and grooms, as well as their photographers.
-A Washington wedding day can easily include stops at one or more Smithsonian museum for some breathtaking shots.
+Obviously, these photography-friendly policies are a boon to you, as well as to your photographers.
+Your Washington wedding day can easily include stops at one or more Smithsonian museum for some breathtaking shots.

 We took this pair of fiancés to the aforementioned American Art Museum during part of their engagement shoot.
 That particular part of the Smithsonian network is located in the heart of DC’s historic Chinatown neighborhood.
 The museum occupies half of the Old Patent Office Building, which is just steps from the area’s primary Metro stop.
 The second half of the building belongs to the National Portrait Gallery, another Smithsonian museum.
 As such, the venue offers a great selection of diverse spots of portraiture.
 A Washington, DC, wedding photographer can get unique shots on one side and more traditional pictures on the other.